As an Amazon Associate I earn from qualifying purchases. Thanks for your support!

 With my latest round of Diamond Star prints, I decided it was time to explore new CMYK markers over my usual Stabilo Fineliners.
-While the Stabilo Point 88 are lovely markers for so many reasons (affordable! durable! vibrant! longlasting!), they are not guaranteed as fade-proof.
+While Stabilo fineliner pens are lovely markers for so many reasons (affordable! durable! vibrant! longlasting!), they are not guaranteed as fade-proof.

 Dye based inks are more prone to fading over time (but they are also much more vibrant than many permanent ink pens!)
 See example print above drawn using my Stabilo Point 88 markers (using azure, pink and yellow!)

 Artline Blox vs Staedtler Pigment Liners

 The Artline Blox pens were difficult to align due to their funky shape (you can stack these pens together like legos!)

 I also found the ink to create more "bleedy" lines with my paper.
 Ultimately, this pen was a pass for me!

 Fortunately, the Staedtler Pigment Liner pens are a lovely alternative.
 These permanent, fade-resistant pens have a lovely thick line, and while more muted in tone than my usual Stabilos, I appreciated the more natural tones in my new prints.